Education Amendment Bill (No 2)

 The Bill changes the requirements for cohort entry so that children can still start school in groups, but only after they have turned 5.
 This is in line with the recommendation of the 2015 Advisory Group on Early Learning.

-The Bill enables schools to adopt and enforce a cohort entry policy for students over 5, with 2 groups per term — students can start school on the first day of term, or at a mid-point during a term, after they have turned 5.
-Students could start in groups up until they turn 6, at which age school enrolment is compulsory.
+The Bill enables schools to adopt and enforce a cohort entry policy for students over 5, with two start dates per term — students can start school on the first day of term, or at a mid-point during a term, after they have turned 5.
+Students can start in groups up until they turn 6, at which age school enrolment is compulsory.

 In 2017, the Education Act 1989 was amended to introduce a new system for distance education, communities of online learning (COOLs).
 This would have enabled the Minister of Education to accredit providers from the public and the private sectors to offer online tuition to full-time and part-time school students.
 This system was due to come into force on 31 December 2019.